-Similar to many majority-based systems, ORCA intends to tolerate only fail-recover failures, not Byzantine failures [26].
+Similar to many majority-based systems, ORCA intends to tolerate only fail-recover failures, not Byzantine failures [24].
 In the fail-recover model, nodes may fail at any time and recover at a later point.
-Nodes fail in two ways: first, they could crash (e.g., due to power failures); second, they may get partitioned due to network failures.
+Nodes fail in two ways; first, they could crash (e.g., due to power failures); second, they may get partitioned due to network failures.
 When a node recovers from a crash, it loses its volatile state and is left only with its on-disk state.
 During partitions, a node's volatile state remains intact, but it may not have seen data that the other nodes have.
 Guarantees.
-Orca preserves the properties of a leader-based system that uses eventual durability, i.e., it provides sequential consistency.
-However, in addition, it also provides cross-client monotonic reads under all failure scenarios (e.g., even if all replicas crash and recover) and across sessions.
-Orca is different from linearizable systems in that it does not guarantee that reads will never see stale data.
-For example, if failures arise after writing the data but before reading it, Orca may lose a few recent updates and thus subsequent reads can get an older state.
-Majority-based systems remain available as long as a majority of nodes are functional [7, 41]; Orca ensures the same level of availability.
+ORCA preserves the properties of a leader-based system that uses asynchronous durability, i.e., it provides sequential consistency.
+However, in addition, it also provides cross-client monotonic reads under all failure scenarios (e.g., even if all replicas crash and recover), and across sessions.
+ORCA is different from linearizable systems in that it does not guarantee that reads will never see stale data.
+For example, if failures arise after writing the data but before reading it, ORCA